-Instagram isn't only one of the most popular social media sites in the world—because it's so visual, it has its own culture that's not quite like any other social media app.
-It's not another all-purpose social media site like Facebook or a text-based social media app like X-formerly-Twitter—it's its own thing (though TikTok is a close sibling).
+Instagram is one of the most popular social media sites in the world, but because it's so visual, it has its own culture that's not quite like any other social media app.
+It's not another all-purpose social media site like Facebook or a text-based social media app like X-formerly-Twitter—it's its own thing.
+TikTok is its closest sibling, but even it has an entirely different vibe.

 I've been using Instagram since well before Facebook acquired it—which is kind of scary to admit—and it's by far my favorite social media site.
 I've also been writing about managing social media for years, and keeping Zapier's list of the best social media managers up to date.
-For this list, I considered more than 30 different Instagram schedulers to find the best ones.
+For this list, I considered close to 40 different Instagram schedulers to find the best ones.

 What makes the best Instagram scheduling app?

 Life would be a lot easier for social media managers if all the different social media sites were more interchangeable.
-Sure, sometimes a post that does well on Facebook or X-formerly-Twitter will work on Instagram, but just as often, it won't.
-This means that if you're only really serious about Instagram, it's worth using a dedicated app to schedule Instagram posts, especially if you have multiple accounts.
+Sure, sometimes a post that does well on Facebook or X will work on Instagram, but just as often, it won't.
+(How do you repost an X thread except as a series of screenshots?!)
+If you're only really serious about Instagram, it's worth using a dedicated app to schedule Instagram posts, especially if you have multiple accounts.

 One big thing to understand: there are dozens of social media management apps available, all with pretty much the same features.
 Instagram provides the same API to every app, so it's not as if one tool gets special access to your social media feeds.
 Instead, where apps are able to stand out is how nice they are to use, the value they offer for your money, and the other features they're able to build on top of the basics like scheduling.

-• Schedule Grid Posts, Reels, and Stories to automatically post.
+Schedule Grid Posts, Reels, and Stories to automatically post.
 And it all has to happen from one easy-to-use interface that includes a good preview of what your update will look like when it's live.
-In every app, you'll need an Instagram Business account to use all the scheduling features, though some also work with Instagram creator accounts and even personal Instagram accounts.
-Surprisingly, quite a few Instagram-focused apps fell short here because Meta seems to have only started allowing third-party apps to schedule Stories in the last year or so; I expect by next year, more apps will have implemented the feature.
+In every app, you'll need an Instagram Business account to use all the scheduling features, though some have workarounds for Instagram creator accounts and even personal Instagram accounts.

 On top of all this, most tools offer features like analytics, reports, link in bio services, AI caption generation, AI post suggestions, hashtag monitoring, and lots more (depending on the price you're prepared to pay and the plan you sign up for).